mazmazz/SRB2/README.md

 ### Network Safety

-All Lua functions take `player_t` as their last variable, except `S_MusicExists()` which should be netsafe because it only checks for music lumps.

 To be net-safe with these functions, iterate through every player and pass each `player_t` object to the desired function.
 The function, if passed a non-local player, will bypass the internal music calls and return `nil`, in order to remain network safe.

+`S_MusicExists` does not take a `player_t` parameter because it's not strictly a sound function -- it only checks for lumps.

-It is unknown if the `MusicChange` hook is network safe.
+It is unknown if the Music hooks are network safe.
 Again, if making any music calls, pass each `player_t` object to the call to attempt network safety.

 ### Technical Details